Making Drugs Work Better™

 Back in 2011 I demonstrated the practical application of electrochemical prodrug activation in the first proof-of-concept for EAC (figure1).

 Figure 1.
-Cytotoxitity of the electrolysis of nontoxic prodrugs into cytotoxic molecules**.
+Cytotoxicity of the electrolysis of nontoxic prodrugs into cytotoxic molecules**.
 Left panel: cyclophosphamide; right panel: acetaminophen.
 Electrolysis was performed in a divided flow cell at three concentrations (0, 1, and 5 mM), and measured at three time points (0, 15, and 30 min), with a graphite anode.
 Viability is measured against EMT-6 cells using NADPH-flourescence assay and visual inspection following exclusion dye assay after 24 h treatment incubation. *: Student's t-test: 95% significant difference. **: Experimental data from Boudreau J. 2012.
 Electrochemical Generation of Reactive Toxicants and their application as chemotherapeutics.
 Thesis defense presentation.
 Pg.
 22-23.
 University of Guelph.

 The Publications Page has more light-bulb toxicity demonstrations like this, but that's the point: the EAC technology is not just one drug, it is more!